ML-PROJECT-H24/I2I/README.md

 The most recent model will be saved in the logs directly under the directly with the start date.
 Images generated from the same noise will also be output every epoch, so you can observe the process!

 A pretrained model is to large to include in the project so you need to train your own!
-On a decent GPU the smaller model trained on selfie2anime should not take too long to train, perhaps a day before you see acceptable results.
+On a decent GPU the smaller model trained on selfie2anime should not take too long to train, perhaps a few hours before you see acceptable results, and longer training gives better and better results.

 ## Generating images with an existing model